arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 ### I2C Usage

 Components connected via I²C (including the sensors onboard the [MKR IoT Carrier](https://store.arduino.cc/products/arduino-mkr-iot-carrier)) uses the same bus as the **ECCX08** crypto chip.
-As the crypto chip is an essential part of establishing a connection to the IoT Cloud (it contains the credentials), it is important that other I²C peripherals are initialized after the connection has been made.
+As the crypto chip is an essential part of establishing a connection to the Arduino Cloud (it contains the credentials), it is important that other I²C peripherals are initialized after the connection has been made.

 For example, if you are initializing a library such as [Arduino_MKRENV](https://www.arduino.cc/reference/en/libraries/arduino_mkrenv), your `setup()` should be implemented as: